alwitt/httpmq/apis/README.md

 `GET /v1/data/stream/{streamName}/consumer/{consumerName}`

-Establish a JetStream pull subscribe session for a client
+Establish a JetStream pull subscribe session for a client.
+This is a long lived

 <h3 id="establish-a-pull-subscribe-session-parameters">Parameters</h3>